 The first Merula Cups went onto the market at the beginning of 2017.
 André Eichhorn joined the company as a full partner just three months later, to continue to promote the business by means of joint synergies.
 This also initiated the first move into a small warehouse with an office.

 After sales and distribution exclusively through specialist online shops already spread out across the globe, Amazon got on board in the summer of 2017 as a strong logistics partner in online trade.
 However, the Merula Cup should also be available in over-the-counter trade, which is why this area is being developed.
-It has been available in a range of Germany pharmacies since autumn 2017 and, since the end of November 2017, in half the stores belonging to the “dm” drug store chain throughout the whole of Germany.
+Thus, the Merula Cup is already widely available in Germany in pharmacies, drugstores and supermarkets.